ARENA LAW FIRM

 My best advice to someone that is going to be drinking alcohol and driving is to plan ahead.
 Don’t drink and drive.
 There really is no excuse these days.
 With Uber and Lyft available to take you home, it does not make sense to jeopardize your freedom and your driving privilege for $10 to $20.
 If you are like me, you don’t want to leave your car in the parking lot of a bar or in Ybor City.
 That is why you should take Uber or Lyft from your home at the beginning of the night.
 This strategy will keep you from making poor judgments later when you have had too much to drink.

 If you or someone you know has been arrested or charged with DUI in the Tampa Bay Area, you should call my office to obtain legal advice and representation that has been tested over the years.
 It might surprise you to know that many DUI criminal charges are reduced to Reckless Driving.
 It takes a good lawyer to be able to review your case to find the legal flaws in the case.
-Sometimes there are no flaws in the case, but a good lawyer can present your case to the Assistant State Attorney handling the case, and convince the Assistant State Attorney that the charge should be reduced.
+Sometimes there are no flaws in the case, but a good lawyer can present your case to the Assistant State Attorney handling the case and convince the Assistant State Attorney that the charge should be reduced.

-Anthony S. Arena is a former Prosecutor and has been practicing law in the Tampa Bay area for over 30 years.
+Anthony S. Arena is a former Prosecutor and has been practicing law in the Tampa Bay area for over 38 years.
 Anthony has handled many DUI cases in Hillsborough County, Pinellas County, Dade City and in the surrounding areas.
-Anthony’s relationship with Assistant State Attorneys in these jurisdictions can help you if there is an issue that needs attention or if you need the hair to be split in your direction.
+Anthony’s relationship with Assistant State Attorneys in these jurisdictions can help you if there is an issue that needs attention or if you need the hair to be split in your favor.

 Let my experience work for you.
 If you have any questions about this blog, please let me know in the comments or call or email my office.